10 smartest books you can read this summer

 4. "Leonardo Da Vinci" by Walter Isaacson is recommended by none other than Bill Gates who called the Renaissance artist and inventor “one of the most fascinating people ever."
 Gates found the book's meticulous research into Da Vinci's life remarkable, writing that "Isaacson does the best job I've seen of pulling together the different strands of Leonardo's life and explaining what made him so exceptional."

-5. Stephen Pinker’s “Enlightenment Now” is another book Bill Gates is very keen on, calling it “my new favorite book of all time.”
-The book has also been dubbed one of “Books to buy in 2018” by the Guardian.
-In this new effort, Pinker, the best-selling author, world-famous linguist and cognitive psychologist who teaches at Harvard, lays out a positive vision of the Enlightenment and how it has shaped the modern world.
-He argues that the Enlightenment has brought reason, humanism, and science to our lives which has led to unmistakable progress in living longer and happier lives.
+5. Stephen Pinker's “Enlightenment Now" is another book Bill Gates is keen on, calling it “my new favorite book of all time."
+The book has also been dubbed one of “Books to buy in 2018" by the Guardian.
+In this new effort, Pinker, the best-selling author, world-famous linguist and cognitive psychologist who teaches at Harvard, lays out a positive vision of Enlightenment and who it has shaped the modern world.
+He argues that the Enlightenment has brought reason, humanism and science to our lives which has led to unmistakable progress in loving longer and happier lives.

-6. The author of the brilliant mind-opener “Einstein’s Dreams,” Alan Lightman returns with “Searching for Stars on an Island in Maine”.
-This book is a lyrical exploration of the spaces where science and the belief intersect and how one can balance spirituality and “materiality”, with Lightman making the distinction that he’s not talking about organized religion “but the personal religious experience, or what one might call the transcendent experience.”
-The book is an extended meditation like Hendry David Thoreau’s “Walden” and draws on philosophers, theologians, and writers, from Aristotle to St. Augustine to Emily Dickinson.
+6. The author of the brilliant mind-opener “Einstein's Dreams," Alan Lightman returns with “Searching for Stars on an Island in Maine".
+This lyrical exploration of the spaces where science and the belief intersect and how one can balance spirituality and “materiality", with Lightman making the distinction that he's not talking about organized religion but “but the personal religious experience, or what one might call the transcendent experience."
+The book is an extended meditation like Hendry David Thoreau's “Walden" and draws on philosophers, theologians and writers, from Aristotle to St. Augustine to Emily Dickinson.

-7. Deepak Chopra and Rudolph E. Tanzi’s “The Healing Self: A Revolutionary New Plan to Supercharge Your Immunity and Stay Well for Life” shows that many chronic diseases begin years before showing major symptoms.
-The book from the world-renowned integrative medicine pioneer Deepak Chopra and Harvard University’s Professor of Neurology Dr. Rudolf E. Tanzi focuses on how to care for our bodies, improve immunity and prevent dangerous inflammations while aging gracefully.
+7. Deepak Chopra and Rudolph E. Tanzi's “The Healing Self: A Revolutionary New Plan to Supercharge Your Immunity and Stay Well for Life" shows that many chronic diseases begin years before showing major symptoms.
+The book from the world renowned integrate medicine pioneer Deepak Chopra and Harvard University's Professor of Neurology Dr. Rudolf E. Tanzi focuses on how to care for our bodies, improve immunity and prevent dangerous inflammations while aging gracefully.

 8. "Origin Story: A Big History of Everything" by historian David Christian is a new history of the universe, looking at defining events over the entire 13.8 billion years, with an attempt to redefine our place in the cosmos.
 The Wall Street Journal called his effort to question the origins of our world and the hidden threads that define it “excellent".